-OBJECTIVE: Students will follow directions as they build a variety of towers.
+OBJECTIVE: Students will follow directions as they build a variety of KEVA towers.

-MATERIALS: • 20 to 30 KEVA planks per child
+MATERIALS: 20 to 30 KEVA Planks per child

-- This lesson is best done in short 10-minute segments over several days.
+- 1. This lesson is best done in short 10-minute segments over several days.
 Older children can do this lesson with the terms parallel and perpendicular, while younger children will need a visual cue and the words "in the same way" and "in the opposite way."
-Have each student count out their planks and take them to their work area. - 2.
-Demonstrate how to build with KEVA planks on the flat side (See Basic Instructions for Building). - a.
-Tell the class to lay 2 planks flat, parallel to one another (or going in the same direction). - b.
-Next, have them lay 2 more planks flat on the top of the first 2, but these should be perpendicular to the first row (or going in the opposite way). - c.
-For the third row, students should lay 2 planks flat so that they are parallel to the first row (or going in the same direction). - d.
-Continue in this same pattern until all of the planks are used.
+Have each student count out their planks and take it to their work area. - 2.
+Demonstrate how to build with KEVA Planks on the flat side (see Basic Building Skills). - a.
+Tell the class to lay two planks flat, parallel to one another (or going in the same direction). - b.
+Next, have them lay two more planks flat on the top of the first two, but these should be perpendicular to the first row (or going in the opposite way). - c.
+For the third row lay two planks flat so that they are parallel to the first row (or going in the same direction). - d.
+Continue in this same pattern until you have used all of your planks.
 (Or you may choose an amount to stop with, such as 20 planks.) - e.
-Ask students to gently collapse their structure and return planks to the storage container. - 3.
-Demonstrate to the class how to build with KEVA planks on edge (see Basic Instructions for Building). - a.
-Tell the class to lay 2 planks on edge so that they are parallel to one another (or going in the same direction). - b.
-Next have them lay 2 more planks on edge, on top of the first 2.
+Gently collapse your structure and return them to your container. - 3.
+Demonstrate to the class how to build with KEVA Planks on the edge (see Basic Building Skills). - a.
+Tell the class to lay two planks on the edge so that they are parallel to one another (or going in the same direction). - b.
+Next have them lay two more planks on edge, on top of the first two.
 These should be perpendicular to the first row (or going in the opposite way). - c.
-For the third row, students should lay 2 planks on edge so that they are parallel to the first row (or going in the same direction). - d.
-Continue in the same pattern until all of the planks are used. - e.
-Ask students to gently collapse their structure and return planks to the storage container.
+For the third row lay two planks on edge so that they are parallel to the first row (or going in the same direction). - d.
+Continue in the same pattern until you have used all of your planks. - e.
+Gently collapse your structure and return them to your container.

-- 4. This time start with 2 planks flat, parallel to one another. - a.
-For row #2, place 2 planks on edge that are perpendicular to the first row. - b.
-Guide the class through several layers, alternating rows laid flat with rows on edge.
+- 4. This time start with two planks flat, parallel to one another. - a.
+For row #2 place two planks on edge that are perpendicular to the first row. - b.
+Guide the class through several layers alternating rows laid flat with rows on edge.
 Then allow them to continue on their own. - 5.
-For this tower, begin with 2 planks flat, parallel to each other. - a.
-Row #2: 2 planks laid flat, perpendicular to row #1 - b.
-Row #3: 2 planks on edge, perpendicular to row #2 - c.
-Row #4: 2 planks on edge, perpendicular to row #3 - d.
+For this tower begin with two planks flat, parallel to each other. - a.
+Row #2: two planks laid flat, perpendicular to row #1 - b.
+Row #3: two planks on edge, perpendicular to row #2 - c.
+Row #4: two planks on edge, perpendicular to row #3 - d.
 Guide the class through several layers of two flat rows then two edge rows.
 Then allow them to continue on their own. - 6.
-If students are able to build on end, you may create more complicated combinations of directions.
+If students are able to build on the end, you may create more complicated combinations of directions.
 You may also use a triangle, hexagon or octagon as a base for older students, but more planks will be needed for each student.